A robot was scheduled to argue in court, then came the jail threats

 The future of robot lawyers faces uncertainty for another reason that is far simpler than the bar associations' existential questions: courtroom rules.

 Recording audio during a live legal proceeding is not permitted in federal court and is often prohibited in state courts.
-The AI tools developed by DoNotPay require recording audio of arguments in order for the machine-learning algorithm to generate responses.
+The AI tools developed by DoNotPay, which remain completely untested in actual courtrooms, require recording audio of arguments in order for the machine-learning algorithm to generate responses.

 "I think calling the tool a 'robot lawyer' really riled a lot of lawyers up," Browder said.
 "But I think they're missing the forest for the trees.
 Technology is advancing and courtroom rules are very outdated."